LeoDutriaux/My_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently Assisant Professor at the EMC research group, Université Lumière Lyon 2.
+I am currently Assistant Professor at the EMC research group, Université Lumière Lyon 2.

 My research interests include memory, language, spatial cognition, and health cognition from a grounded, embodied, and situated perspective.
 As a strong supporter of interdisciplinarity I use a wide range of method, from behavior (experiment, surveys) to neuroimaging (EEG, fMRI).